Dachau concentration camp: Establishment

-After the takeover of Bavaria on 9 March 1933, Heinrich Himmler, then Chief of Police in Munich, began to speak with the administration of an unused gunpowder and munitions factory.
-He toured the site to see if it could be used for quartering protective-custody prisoners.
-The Concentration Camp at Dachau was opened 22 March 1933, with the arrival of about 200 prisoners from Stadelheim Prison in Munich and the Landsberg fortress (where Hitler had written Mein Kampf during his imprisonment).
-Himmler announced in the Münchner Neuesten Nachrichten newspaper that the camp could hold up to 5,000 people, and described it as "the first concentration camp for political prisoners" to be used to restore calm to Germany.
-It became the first regular concentration camp established by the coalition government of the National Socialist German Worker's Party (Nazi Party) and the German National People's Party (dissolved on 6 July 1933).

 Jehovah's Witnesses, homosexuals and emigrants were sent to Dachau after the 1935 passage of the Nuremberg Laws which institutionalized racial discrimination.
 In early 1937, the SS, using prisoner labor, initiated construction of a large complex capable of holding 6,000 prisoners.
 The construction was officially completed in mid-August 1938.
 More political opponents, and over 11,000 German and Austrian Jews were sent to the camp after the annexation of Austria and the Sudetenland in 1938.
 Sinti and Roma in the hundreds were sent to the camp in 1939, and over 13,000 prisoners were sent to the camp from Poland in 1940.
+As the German military occupied other European states, citizens from across Europe were sent to concentration camps.
+Subsequently, the camp was used for prisoners of all sorts, from every nation occupied by the forces of the Third Reich.
 Representatives of the International Committee of the Red Cross inspected the camp in 1935 and 1938 and documented the harsh conditions.